Available To: Faculty, Staff, Students

 The NAU Virtual Lab (vlab) provides remote access to the Blackboard Learn course management system, ArcGIS software and other software installed on the campus PC lab image.

 Once you connect to the Virtual Lab, you will see a Windows desktop that you can navigate much like your own.
-When you save files, they will be stored in your Dana or Jan file storage area.
+When you save files, they will be stored in your Dana or Bonsai file storage area.

 You may connect to the Virtual Lab through an Internet Explorer browser or by remote desktop.